Richard Trowbridge

-Rear Admiral Sir Richard John Trowbridge, KCVO (21 January 1920 – 4 May 2003), was a senior officer in the Royal Navy and the 25th Governor of Western Australia, serving from 25 November 1980 to 24 November 1983.
-He was the last British-born vice-regal representative in Australia.
+Rear-Admiral Sir Richard John Trowbridge, KCVO (21 January 1920 – 4 May 2003), was a senior officer in the Royal Navy and the 25th Governor of Western Australia, serving from 25 November 1980 to 24 November 1983.
+He was the last non-Australian vice-regal representative in Australia.
 He was also the first officer to rise from boy seaman to captain of the Queen's yacht HMY Britannia.

 Early life and naval career

 Richard John Trowbridge was born on 21 January 1920 to a farming family at Andover in the county of Hampshire, England.
 He was educated at Andover Grammar School and was fully expecting to become a farmer until a downturn in agriculture saw him leave school in 1935 at just 15 years of age to join the Royal Navy as a boy seaman.
 Trowbridge was quickly promoted through the navy ranks, and was commissioned as sub-lieutenant in 1940, serving throughout the Second World War at sea.
 At the end of hostilities, he was stationed in Singapore for a number of years where he was promoted to commander in 1953, and where he met and married Anne Perceval (1920–2013), on 26 February 1955.

 From 1956 to 1958, Trowbridge captained the destroyer HMS Carysfort in the Mediterranean, and following this served as the second-in-command of the cruiser HMS Bermuda from 1958 to 1959.
 He then returned to the gunnery school at Whale Island in Portsmouth, where he was promoted to captain in 1960.
 From 1962 to 1964 he was captain of the frigate HMS Duncan and in charge of the Fishery Protection Squadron, and from 1967 to 1969 he commanded the guided missile destroyer HMS Hampshire, which for many years was the flagship of the Western Fleet.

 Trowbridge became extra equerry to the Queen Elizabeth II in 1970 and he served as Flag Officer from 1970 to 1975.